This is a complete list of eco-friendly non-toxic sofas that you can buy online.

-If you are too sensitive for wood and typical sofa materials, or you just want something simpler and cheaper, you could try a metal daybed from Walmart, IKEA or Amazon and put a non-toxic mattress of your choosing on it.
+If you are too sensitive to wood and typical sofa materials, or you just want something simpler and cheaper, you could try a metal daybed from Walmart, IKEA or Amazon and put a non-toxic mattress of your choosing on it.

 A simple sofa with a washable cover can be an asset to those with sensitivities and allergies who need to launder items often.

-An even simpler option from IKEA is the Hammarn little futon pictured for $129.
+An even simpler option from IKEA is the Hammarn little futon for $129.
 This has a metal frame, and only a small amount of polyurethane (no flame retardants).

-The more polyurethane, the more you have to offgas.
 The more components you have inside a typical sofa, the more offgassing you have from pressed wood products, stains, and glues.

-Futons eliminate pressed wood products and cut down on glue used.
+Futons eliminate pressed wood products and cut down on glues used.
 They often don’t have stains.

 If you want a proper futon bed for sleeping made of truly safe or natural materials check out my post on mattresses where I outline a number of options in this category.

 The benefit here would be the simplicity of the design.
-Metal, plastic or solid wood as the base and cushions that can be left outside to offgas or replaced with a cushion of your choice.
+Metal, plastic or solid wood as the base.
+Cushions that can be left outside to offgas or replaced with a cushion of your choice.

 2. Non-Toxic Furniture